OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ### Docker rolling application updates

-:::success
+_TODO: Brief intro to Docker_

+#### Docker containerised application

-For the sake of simplicity, I am doing this exercise in Docker from the command line.
+I am doing this exercise using [Docker Desktop](https://docs.docker.com/docker-for-windows/install) for Windows.
+For the sake of simplicity, I am running it predominantly from the command line.
 But there are production-ready setups to automate this, which feature the definition of your services in a [Docker Compose](https://docs.docker.com/compose/compose-file/) file.

+:::hint
 If you are new to Docker, my colleague Shawn has written an excellent series on [containers](https://octopus.com/blog/containerize-a-real-world-web-app).
 :::